ya0-yuan/tp/docs/UserGuide.md

     * Acceptable input 2 (different order as given format): `add_client p/98765432 e/johnd@example.com n/John Doe g/M a/311, Clementi Ave 2, #02-25 t/friends`

-With the above information, you can now move on to [Section 4, Features](#features) to learn all the features of the application and start using the commands.
+With the above information, you can now move on to [Section 4, Features](#4-features) to learn all the features of the application and start using the commands.

 --------------------------------------------------------------------------------------------------------------------

-## Features
+## 4 Features

 This section contains all the information you need to know about the features of **HairStyleX**.
 To use each feature or sub-feature, you will need to enter the command into the Command Box.

 <div markdown="block" class="alert alert-warning">

-**:Warning: Warning about the use of features:**<br>
+**:warning: Warning about the use of features:**<br>

 As you use our features, other files will be created and stored in the folder that contains **HairStyleX.jar**.
 These files are created with the purpose of storing your data.
 Please do not alter or delete any of them, as this might result in permanent loss of data.